 “Food has power.
 It could inspire, astonish, shock, excite, delight, and impress.
 It had the power to please me.”Anthony Bourdain

 Many cultures and people speak through their food.
-It is a sense of pride and often steeped with tradition.
-Food is intricately tied to a countries history.
+It is a sense of pride and is often steeped with tradition.
+Food is intricately tied to a country’s history.
 If we listen, that food speaks to us, and we learn.
-As we travel, we are not only there to see the sights but most importantly to experience the culture and the people.
-Without the food, we miss a huge element of who these people are.
+As we travel, we are there to see the sights and, most notably, to experience the culture and the people.
+Without food, we miss a vital element of who these people are.
 We miss part of their voice, their story, and their spirit.
-Croatia cuisine was exactly that and one we did not in the least prepare for.
+Croatian cuisine was precisely that and one we did not prepare for.

-In the planning of our trip, we had not heard much about Croatian food.
+In our trip planning, we had not heard much about Croatian food.
 We had incorrectly assumed it would be lots of meat and potatoes.
-It was not that we heard the food was bad; we just had not heard anything at all.
-In our ignorance, we did not research what to expect about the food.
-That was a mistake as it was beyond anything we anticipated.
+It was not that we heard the food was terrible; we had not heard anything.
+In our ignorance, we did not research what to expect from the food.
+That was a mistake, as it was beyond anything we anticipated.

 There was a hint

 There was a story in the news just before we left.
 Magic Johnson, the legendary basketball player, had just returned from Croatia.
-He was traveling on a yacht to various cities, so quite a bit out of our league.
+He was traveling on a yacht to various cities, a bit out of our league.
 Upon returning, he spoke of Croatian cuisine.
 “The food was fantastic, and the country was just beautiful.”
-He went on to share; it was some of the best meals he ever had.
-Based on his wealth, I bet he has eaten at many amazing places.
+He went on to share; it was some of the best meals he had ever had.
+I bet he has eaten at many notable places based on his wealth.
 This was intriguing and got dismissed as we assumed he was likely exaggerating.
 He wasn’t on any level; we could not agree with him more!

-From our very first meal in Zagreb after we landed to our last meal in Dubrovnik 14 days later, we were in awe.
-A diverse variety of foods and traditions come from the many surrounding countries that are infused into Croatia’s style.
-Croatia has been around since ancient times, and the roots travel back there as well.
-It was at a crossroads of many aggressors and was on a major merchant route which brought many spices and exposure to different cultures.
-There is early Slavic along with a hint of Turkish, Hungarian, and Austrian throughout the country.
+We were in awe from our first meal in Zagreb until our last dinner in Dubrovnik 14 days later.
+A diverse variety of foods and traditions come from the many surrounding countries and are infused into Croatia’s style.
+Croatia has existed since ancient times; its roots also travel back there.
+It was at a crossroads of many aggressors and was on a major merchant route that brought many spices and exposure to different cultures.
+There is early Slavic, along with a hint of Turkish, Hungarian, and Austrian, throughout the country.
 The various coastal regions have strong influences from the Venetians, Romans, and Greeks.
 This is obvious in every coastal city and small town.

 With many other influences mixed in, you will consistently find something new.
-Croatia’s flavors never disappoint, and there are plenty to try.
-From simple snacks to decadent dinners, you will have no trouble finding something.
-With wonderful wine regions and many homegrown breweries, there will find great beverages to accompany those meals.
+Croatia’s flavors never disappoint, and there is plenty to try.
+You will have no trouble finding something from simple snacks to decadent dinners.
+With excellent wine regions and many homegrown breweries, great beverages will accompany those meals.
 You will almost feel guilty eating and drinking so much until you remember how little you have spent.
 Don’t worry; it’s vacation anyway.
-You can splurge in Croatia, and it will barely make a dent in your wallet except in Dubrovnik.
+You can splurge in Croatia, and it will barely dent your wallet except in Dubrovnik.

 Two Distinct Regions

 Though some describe many subregions of cuisine, it can be broken down into two distinct zones, the north and the coast of Croatia.
-The food of the coast encompasses lots of seafood, fish, mussels, along with fresh seasonal vegetables.
-That said, there is a lot of meat, including beef, lamb, and pork, found on the menu.
-The north region, which is predominantly the Istria region, has deep Italian roots.
+The coast’s food encompasses lots of seafood, fish, and mussels, along with fresh seasonal vegetables.
+That said, a lot of meat, including beef, lamb, and pork, is found on the menu.
+The north region, predominantly the Istria region, has deep Italian roots.

-As a matter of fact, Istria was part of Italy until after WW2 when under the Allies Treaty of Peace with Italy, Istria and Dalmatia was given to the Nation of Yugoslavia.
-This caused a mass exodus that started in 1943, but the Italian influence is still very present.
-You will find lots of pasta, meat, charcuteries, olive oil, truffles, and of course seafood if near the coast in this region.
+Istria was part of Italy until after WW2, when under the Allies Treaty of Peace with Italy, Istria and Dalmatia were given to the Nation of Yugoslavia.
+This caused a mass exodus in 1943, but the Italian influence remains very present.
+You will find lots of pasta, meat, charcuteries, olive oil, truffles, and of course, seafood if you are near the coast in this region.

 When we speak of haute cuisine, we all know those can come at a hefty price, and for the majority of us, budgeting is the name of the game while traveling.
-So how does one go about getting the full culinary experience in Croatia if they have to watch every penny you spend?
+So how do you get the whole culinary experience in Croatia if you have to watch every penny you spend?
 The answer is that you don’t.
-You will learn quickly that everything in Croatia is relatively inexpensive, especially food and drinks.
+You will learn quickly that everything in Croatia is inexpensive, especially food and drinks.
 Because of this, you will have no issues splurging at times to experience all the foods you wish to try.
-From traditional, exotic, or simple treats, the only thing you have to worry about is what to try first of the incredible choices you see on the menu.
+From traditional, exotic, or simple treats, you only have to worry about what to try first with the incredible choices you see on the menu.

-Tip – each person in your party chose separate dishes so that you can try as many different options as possible.
+Have each person in your party choose separate dishes so that you can try as many different options as possible.

 Our Experience with Croatian Food

 Over our years of travel, some of the best interactions with the locals are around food.
-It is always amazing how locals light up when you ask what do you suggest?
+It is always amazing how locals light up when you ask what they suggest.
 What is traditional?
 What is your favorite?
 A dower waiter, all of a sudden, becomes engaged.
-This was the case in our first meal in Croatia.
+This was the case at our first meal in Croatia.

 We had landed late morning in Zagreb, but it was too early to get a room, and except for some airplane food, we were pretty hungry.
-When we inquired at the hotel of a place with traditional local food, they did not hesitate for a second and said Sofras.
+When we inquired about a place with traditional local food at the hotel, they did not hesitate and said Sofras.
 It was a Bosnian restaurant to the core.
+Not as Croatian as we had hoped, and we commented on that.
+They said it is trendy and loved by the locals.
+They advised us that there are influences of Bosnia in Croatian cuisine.
 The décor and the servers were in full traditional dress.
 We immediately got the sense this is not a place many tourists visit.

 Bosnian/Slavic cuisine is strongly influenced by the Ottomans, which is quite prominent in mainland Croatia, and you will find certain core aspects.
 Flavorful colorful bell peppers, cabbage, grilled meat, especially lamb and beef, meat pies, flatbread called somun, beans, cucumbers, carrots, and onions.
 The flavors use a lot of paprika and garlic.
 They have one of the most delicious creams called pavlaka and kajmak, which they pour over their meat pies.

-Our Second Night in Zagreb wanted something more reflective of mainland Croatia cuisine.
+On our Second Night in Zagreb, we wanted something more reflective of mainland Croatian cuisine.
 We found ourselves at Vinodol in the main restaurant district of Zagreb.
 The hotel suggested it, and the reviews seemed to back that up.
-It was a large, diverse menu but representative of much we saw in the weeks ahead.
+It was an extensive, diverse menu but representative of much we saw in the weeks ahead.
 Here are a few of the choices from the menu.